araspik/samurai/spec.md

 ### Virtual dependency
-Target `B` is a virtual dependency of target `A` if one of `B`'s input files is one of `A`'s output files.
+Target `B` is a virtual dependency of target `A` if one of `B`'s input files is one of `A`s output files.

-The difference between a dependency and a _virtual_ dependency is that virtual dependencies are _not_ declared by targets, even though they should be.
-SMake detects virtual dependecies and warns about them automatically, since a virtual dependency is generally a sign of a dependency that the programmer forgot to declare.
+The difference between a dependency and a _virtual_ dependency is that virtual dependencies are _not_ declared by targets, even though they should be. `SMake` detects virtual dependencies and warns about them automatically, since a virtual dependency is generally a sign of a dependency that the programmer forgot to declare.

 ### Cyclic dependency
 This is a situation where two targets depend on each other.
-Since SMake will (by default) update the dependencies of a target before updating the target itself, this leads to an infinite loop, and so is not allowed.
+Since `SMake` will (by default) update the dependencies of a target before updating the target itself, this leads to an infinite loop, and so is not allowed.